kijungs/corescope/README.md

 Reference
 ========================
-If you use this code as part of any published research, please acknowledge the following paper.
+If you use this code as part of any published research, please acknowledge the following papers.
 ```
 @inproceedings{shin2016corescope,
   author    = {Kijung Shin and Tina Eliassi-Rad and Christos Faloutsos},